 KHUMC Preschool is a non-profit, educational ministry sponsored by Kitty Hawk United Methodist Church.
 It is under the supervision of the Preschool Director, the Pastor, and the Preschool Advisory Board.
 KHUMC Preschool has been in continuous operation since 1977.
-Our program consists of 2 two-year-old classes with an average of 6 students per teacher, 3 three-year-old classes with an average of 7 students per teacher, and 3 four-year-old classes with an average of 9 students per teacher.
+For the 2020-21 school year, our program consists of three and four year old classes with small class sizes in each class.

 We will use all available resources to educate every child.
 We will create a learning environment that is fun, loving, developmentally appropriate, and based upon Christian principles.

 Our emphasis is on educating the whole child – the entire emotional, social, physical, creative, and intellectual being.
 We value and respect each child as an individual and as an important part of our school and church family.
 Social development is a central focus of our program, which builds the foundation for successful learning.
 Children are given many opportunities to make their own choices and participate in decision-making.
 Conflict resolution skills are taught and practiced.